glciampaglia/glciampaglia.com/content/index.md

 ### About Me {#first-heading}

-Welcome!I am currently a postdoctoral fellow at the [Center for Complex Networks and Systems Research](http://cnets.indiana.edu/) (CNetS), [Indiana University Bloomington](http://iub.edu), working on information diffusion in the group of [Filippo
+I am currently a postdoctoral fellow at the [Center for Complex Networks and Systems Research](http://cnets.indiana.edu/) (CNetS), [Indiana University Bloomington](http://iub.edu), working on information diffusion in the group of [Filippo